pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 ### <a id='about-t0-router-isolation'></a> Using a Multi-T0 Router Configuration for Tenant Isolation

-Tanzu Kubernetes Grid Integrated Edition multi-T0 lets you provision, manage, and secure Kubernetes cluster deployments on isolated tenant networks.
+{{  vars.product }} multi-T0 lets you provision, manage, and secure Kubernetes cluster deployments on isolated tenant networks.
 As shown in the diagram below, instead of having a single T0 router, there are multiple T0 routers.
 The Shared Tier-0 router handles traffic between the TKGI management network and the vSphere standard network where vCenter and NSX Manager are deployed.